Paediatric Oncology Care Pathways

 If you would like to refer a child or adolescent to the program, please use the LTFP referral form below:

 Data and information systems are recognised in the Victorian Cancer Plan 2020-2024 as an essential support to the cancer care system in Victoria, to ‘assure safety and drive continuous improvements’.

 As a state-wide service, the PICS are provided with routine, linked extracts of Victorian Admitted Episode Dataset (VAED) relating to cancer patient admissions, and Victorian Cancer Registry data.

-We use this data to support our health service partners with planning, design, quality and performance monitoring, and improvement initiatives.
+We use this data to support our health service partners with:

 The Victorian Integrated Cancer Services are supported by the Victorian Government